rapyuta-robotics/rapyuta-io-docs/hugo/content/understanding-rio/highlighted-features.md

 about parameters like temperature, distance or even application and business metrics such as orders completed or time to delivery.

-After collecting metrics of s device, the user can query and visualize this information on a dashboard.
+After collecting metrics of a device, the user can query and visualize this information on a dashboard.

 ## Communication for Robots
 #### ROS Native